Last Updated on Juni 9, 2024

 We ran Google ads for our SEO course, and found a big difference between the search terms people used that activated our page in Google SERPs and those that activated our Google Ad.
 We checked those in Google Ads and in Google Search Console.
 The results are here:

-The most interesting takeaway is that not one keyword is similiar to one in the other list.
+The most interesting takeaway is that not one keyword is similar to one in the other list.
 Our intent search terms are different.

 Discover Keywords on Social Media